 Your dog might howl in response to a sound they hear.
 If that’s the case though, they should stop when the original sound stops, but if not, you can use desensitization and counterconditioning to help your dog stay quiet.

 If your dog is doing this for attention, there are two things you as an owner should do:

 Growls and Snarls

-Growling is one of the primary angry dog noises you hear.
+Dog growling sounds is one of the primary angry dog sounds you hear.
 It can mean one of two things: